 - "The Discrepancies between the Manuscripts of the People of al-Madinah, al-Kufah, and al-Basrah" according to al-Kisa'i.

 - Book of Khalaf, "Discrepancies of the Manuscripts".

 - "Discrepancies of the People of al-Kufah, al-Basrah, and Syria concerning the Manuscripts", by al-Farra.

 - "Discrepancies between the Manuscripts" by Abu Da'ud al-Sijistani.

 - Book of al-Mada'ini about the discrepancies between the manuscripts and the compiling of the Qur'an.

 - "Discrepancies between the Manuscripts of Syria, al-Hijaz, and al-Iraq", by Ibn `Amir al-Yahsubi.

-- Book of Muhammad ibn `Abd al-Rahman al-Isbahani about discrepancies of the manuscripts.(Al-Nadim, The Fihrist of al-Nadim - A Tenth Century survey of Muslim Culture, p.
+- Book of Muhammad ibn `Abd al-Rahman al-Isbahani about discrepancies of the manuscripts.(Al-Nadim, The Fihrist of al-Nadim - A Tenth Century survey of Muslim Culture, New York: Columbia University Press, 1970, p.
 79)

 These synoptic Qur'ans had the following differences: